badlydrawnrob/elm-playground/programming-elm/README.md

 I'm not one of those people.
 Purely practical, or good to keep the grey matter alive.
 And that's OK.
 I'm happy to do simple forms, simple json, spreadsheets for a bit of data, AI for help, and GUI tools to do the rest.

-No data base admin, no heavy lifting, no racking my brains for maths or difficult algorithms.
-Fuck that.
-I'll learn enough to teach, enough to get by, enough to make some money.
+**No data base admin, no heavy lifting, no racking my brains for maths or difficult algorithms.
+Fuck that.** I'll learn enough to teach, enough to get by, enough to make some money.
 I can follow documentation and tutorials, cobble together some basic websites, and that's enough.

+- Some light `sql` would be fine but ...
+- Setting up a `postgres` db with a linux server is an effort ...
+- Learning the ropes of even light DBA stuff is time consuming.

-The Structure and Interpretation of Computer Programs is a nice _theoretical_ dream to complete, but it's _such_ and investment in time that would have diminishing returns.
+The Structure and Interpretation of Computer Programs is a nice _theoretical_ dream to complete, and is intellectually stimulating, but it's _such_ an investment in time that would have diminishing returns.
+Furthermore, learning one language is a challenge but in most jobs you'll have to master multiple languages and _keep on learning_ which can be trying.
+Things move especially fast in the javascript world.

-A little like learning Mandarin!
-Don't do it!!!
-Admire the caligraphy, learn a few characters and stock phrases; move on to saner, better pursuits (for me!).
+It's a little like learning Mandarin — Don't do it!!! _Admire_ the caligraphy, learn a few characters and stock phrases; move on to saner, better pursuits (for me!).

 ## Timesinks

-> Get better at focusing in on the essentials.
+> Get better at focusing on the essentials, and speeding up these tasks:

 - Writing notes on books or adding issues to Github
 - Asking questions and figuring things out on forums
 - Adding unecessary complexity ...
-- Which I always end up simplifying anyway!
+- ...
+Which I always end up simplifying anyway!
 - Flip-flopping between tasks or learning goals
 - Consuming too many books, articles, videos
     - Often trying to flip between them when I should full-ass one thing.